CU-DBMI-Peds/phoenix/README.md

 Read [Phoenix Sepsis EHR Implementation Notes](https://cu-dbmi-peds.github.io/phoenix/articles/ehr_implementation_notes.html) for details about the expected inputs for the scoring in order to assist EHR implementation.
-The phoenix R package and Python module, along with the example SQL code assumes that the data have been prepared as expected and returns scores accordingly.
+The phoenix R package and Python module, along with the example SQL code, assume that the data have been prepared as expected and return scores accordingly.